-Academic Honesty: Please see the SPC General Catalogue (online at https://www.southplainscollege.edu) for policies and ramifications regarding plagiarism and cheating.
+Academic Honesty: Please see the SPC General Catalogue for policies and ramifications regarding plagiarism and cheating.
 Your instructor will be watching for signs of any such practice, and measures will be taken to ensure that the consequences for this type of behavior are serious.
 Respect yourself and others by putting forth original ideas and work in this class.